aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 description: "Add custom shape in PowerPoint presentation in Python"
 ---

-# Shape Geometry Customization (Shape Points Editing)
+# Change a Shape Using Edit Points

+Consider a square.
+In PowerPoint, using **edit points**, you can

+* move the square's corner in or out
+* specify the curvature for a corner or point
+* add new points to the square
+* manipulate points on the square, etc.

+Essentially, you can perform the described tasks on any shape.
+Using edit points, you get to change a shape or create a new shape from an existing shape.

-## Overview
+## Shape Editing Tips
-Customization of the shape geometry assumes editing points of an existing shape.

 ![overview_image](custom_shape_0.png)

+Before you start editing PowerPoint shapes through edit points, you might want to consider these points about shapes:

+* A shape (or its path) can either be closed or open.
+* When a shape is closed, it lacks a start or end point.
+When a shape is open, it has a beginning and end.
+* All shapes consist of at least 2 anchor points linked to each other by lines
+* A line is either straight or curved.
+Anchor points determine the nature of the line.
+* Anchor points exist as corner points, straight points, or smooth points:
+  * A corner point is a point where 2 straight lines join at an angle.
+  * A smooth point is a point where 2 handles exist in a straight line and the line's segments join in a smooth curve.
+In this case, all handles are separated from the anchor point by an equal distance.
+  * A straight point is a point where 2 handles exist in a straight line and that line's line segments joins in a smooth curve.
+In this case, the handles don't have to be separated from the anchor point by an equal distance.
+* By moving or editing anchor points (which changes the angle of lines), you can change the way a shape looks.

+To edit PowerPoint shapes through edit points, **Aspose.Slides** provides the [**GeometryPath**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class and [**IGeometryPath**](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) interface.

-To provide the mentioned functionality [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class and [IGeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) interface have been added.
-[GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) instance represents a geometry path of the [IGeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) object.
+* A [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) instance represents a geometry path of the [IGeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) object

-To retrieve [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) from the [IGeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) instance [IGeometryShape.GetGeometryPaths](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) method has been added.
-Shapes may be built from a few smaller shapes (e.g. an "equal" sign) so this method returns an array of [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) objects.

-To set [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) to the shape two methods have been added:
+* To retrieve the`GeometryPath` from the `IGeometryShape` instance, you can use the [IGeometryShape.GetGeometryPaths](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) method.
-[IGeometryShape.SetGeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) for solid shapes and [IGeometryShape.SetGeometryPaths](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) for composite shapes.
+* To set the `GeometryPath` for a shape, you can use these methods: [IGeometryShape.SetGeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) for *solid shapes* and [IGeometryShape.SetGeometryPaths](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometryshape/) for *composite shapes*.

-[IGeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) provides methods for adding segments of various types:
+* To add segments, you can use the methods under [IGeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/).
+* Using the [IGeometryPath.Stroke](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) and [IGeometryPath.FillMode](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) properties, you can set the appearance for a geometry path.
+* Using the [IGeometryPath.PathData](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/properties/pathdata) property, you can retrieve the geometry path of a `GeometryShape` as an array of path segments.
+* To access additional shape geometry customization options, you can convert [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) to [GraphicsPath](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.drawing2d?view=dotnet-plat-ext-5.0).
+* Use `GeometryPathToGraphicsPath` and `GraphicsPathToGeometryPath` methods (from the [ShapeUtil](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides.util/shapeutil/) class) to convert `GeometryPath` to `GraphicsPath` back and forth.

+## **Simple Editing Operations**

+This python code shows you how to

-**Adds line** to the end of the path
+**Add a line** to the end of a path:

 ```py
 line_to(point)
 line_to(x, y)
 ```
-**Adds line** to the specified place of the path:
+**Add a line** to a specified position on a path:

 ```py
 line_to(point, index)
 line_to(x, y, index)
 ```
-**Adds cubic Bezier curve** at the end the path:
+**Add a cubic Bezier curve** at the end of a path:

 ```py
 cubic_bezier_to(point1, point2, point3)
 cubic_bezier_to(x1, y1, x2, y2, x3, y3)
 ```
-**Adds cubic Bezier curve** to the specified place of the path:
+**Add a cubic Bezier curve** to the specified position on a path:

 ```py
 cubic_bezier_to(point1, point2, point3, index)
 cubic_bezier_to(x1, y1, x2, y2, x3, y3, index)
 ```
-**Adds quadratic Bezier curve** at the end the path:
+**Add a quadratic Bezier curve** at the end of a path:
 ```py
 quadratic_bezier_to(point1, point2)
 quadratic_bezier_to(x1, y1, x2, y2)
 ```
-**Adds quadratic Bezier curve** to the specified place of the path:
+**Add quadratic Bezier curve** to a specified position on a path:

 ```py
 quadratic_bezier_to(point1, point2, index)
 quadratic_bezier_to(x1, y1, x2, y2, index)
 ```
-**Appends the specified arc** to the path:
+**Append a given arc** to a path:
 ```py
 arc_to(width, heigth, startAngle, sweepAngle)
 ```
-**Closes the current figure** of this path:
+**Close the current figure** of a path:
 ```py
 close_figure()
 ```
-**Sets next point position**:
+**Set the position for the next point**:
 ```py
 move_to(point)
 move_to(x, y)
 ```
-**Removes path segment** at the specified index:
+**Remove the path segment** at a given index:

 ```py
 remove_at(index)
 ```
-Properties [IGeometryPath.Stroke](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) and [IGeometryPath.FillMode](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) set an appearance of the geometry path.

-Property [IGeometryPath.PathData](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/igeometrypath/) returns the geometry path of [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape) as an array of path segments.

-*To provide more options of shape geometry customization [ShapeUtil](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides.util/shapeutil/) class has been added.
-Methods of this class allow to convert [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) to [GraphicsPath](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.drawing2d?view=dotnet-plat-ext-5.0) back and forth.*

-# Examples and Use Cases
 ## Add Custom Points to Shape
-- Create an instance of the [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class of type [ShapeType.Rectangle](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/shapetype/)
+1. Create an instance of the [GeometryShape](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometryshape/) class and set the [ShapeType.Rectangle](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/shapetype/)
-- Retrieve an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class from the shape.
+2. Get an instance of the [GeometryPath](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/geometrypath/) class from the shape.
-- Add a new point between two top points of the path.
+3. Add a new point between the two top points on the path.
-- Add a new point between two bottom points of the path.
+4. Add a new point between the two bottom points on the path.
-- Apply the path to the shape.
+6. Apply the path to the shape.

+This python code shows you how to add custom points to a shape:

 ```py
 import aspose.slides as slides